Compensation, along with hours of in-depth editorial research, determines where & how companies appear below. Check out our Advertiser Disclosure.

 Accredited Debt Relief Pros

-• A+ BBB rating from BBB site
+• A+ BBB rating and 4.9 out of 5-star BBB customer review average

-• Flexible monthly payment options to get out of debt in 12-48 months.
+• Flexible monthly payment options to get out of debt in 24–48 months

-• In business since 2010
+• In business since 2011; 1.3+ million clients helped

 Accredited Debt Relief Cons